alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_django.md

           memory: 512M
           buildpack: python_buildpack

-    where `my-django-app` is the name that will be used for the app within Government PaaS.
+    where `my-django-app` is the name that will be used for the app within GOV.UK PaaS.

     Replace ``my-django-app`` with a unique name for your app.
 (You can use ``cf apps`` to see apps which already exist).